 Electronic implementation of this model is commonly referred to as ‘E-Commerce’; this involves every aspect of the Brick-to-Mortar store functionality to be handled by an electronic counter-part system.
 Some of the common areas are: A website or mobile app replacing the store experience, electronic payment gateway(s) replacing the Point of Sale consoles and shipping options like Postal Service, FedEx, etc., working on product deliveries; similar methods handle returns also by returning products back to the warehouse(s).

-The entire functionality of an e-commerce system is validated by End-to-End Testing Cycle i.e., every possible order and return combination is tested.
+The entire functionality of an e-commerce system is validated by the End-to-End Testing Cycle i.e., every possible order and return combination is tested.
 End-to-end Testing is of the utmost priority since any deviation from the expected behavior would have a direct business impact.
 Thus, the design of End-to-End test-case(s) would require utmost priority and knowledge of all functional units and integrations of the application under test.

 Let`s look at a couple of simple End-to-End test-case(s) for better understanding.